 - FDI Inflow:

-Chad’s economic freedom score is 49.8, making its economy the 146th freest in the 2022 Index.
-Chad is ranked 34th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Chad’s economic freedom score is 52.0, making its economy the 138th freest in the 2023 Index.
+Its score is 2.2 points better than last year.
+Chad is ranked 31st out of 47 countries in the Sub-Saharan Africa region, and its overall score is lower than the world and regional averages.

 A former French colony, Chad endured three decades of civil war and invasions before the restoration of peace in 1990.
-A rebellion in the northern part of the country flares up sporadically, and Chad remains at war with the Islamist terrorist group Boko Haram, which is based in neighboring Nigeria.
-President Idriss Déby seized power in 1990, but a day after winning a sixth term in April 2021, he was killed fighting a rebel advance.
-The military chose his son Mahamat to lead both the army and the government.
+A rebellion in the North flares up sporadically, and Chad remains at war with the Nigeria-based Boko Haram Islamist terrorists.
+President Idriss Déby seized power in 1990 and was killed in 2021 fighting a rebel advance.
+His son Mahamat subsequently took power, and promised elections have not been held.
 Landlocked Chad pays dearly for imported goods, and oil accounts for approximately 60 percent of export revenues.
 Cotton, cattle, livestock, and gum arabic account for the largest portion of non-oil exports.

 Rule of Law

 The overall rule of law is weak in Chad.
 The country’s property rights score is below the world average; its judicial effectiveness score is below the world average; and its government integrity score is below the world average.